Knights of Columbus

 Former Pastor of Saint Thomas Church

-On April 8, 1885, the Venerable* Fr.
-Michael McGivney, then Pastor of St Thomas Church, founded the 18th Knights of Columbus Council, the “Atlantic Council” in Thomaston, CT.
+On April 8, 1885, Blessed Michael McGivney, then Pastor of St Thomas Church, founded the 18th Knights of Columbus Council, the “Atlantic Council” in Thomaston, CT.

 The Knights was formed to render financial aid to members and their families.
 Mutual aid and assistance are offered to sick, disabled and needy members and their families.
 Social and intellectual fellowship is promoted among members and their families through educational, charitable, religious, social welfare, war relief and public relief works.